ros-controls/ros2_control_demos/robot_6_dof/README.md

     return return_type::OK;
 }
   ```
+The `write` method is another core method in the ROS 2 control loop.
+It is called after `update` in the realtime loop.
+For this reason, it must also obey by realtime constraints.
+The `write` method is responsible for updating the data values of the `command_interfaces`.
+As opposed to `read`, `write` accesses data values pointer to by the exported `CommandInterface` objects sends them to the corresponding hardware.
+For example, if the hardware supports setting a joint velocity via TCP, then this method accesses data of the corresponding `command_interface` and sends a packet with the value.
 ```c++
 return_type write(const rclcpp::Time & time, const rclcpp::Duration & period) {
     // send command interface values to hardware, e.g joint set joint velocity